DDQXZcp/Archived-Film-Restoration-FYP-TANG-Zhiheng/README.md

 Xianjie, I wish you a happy life in Switzerland.
 It is my pleasure to work with you.

 ## 1. Hidden Markov Model Method
+### Introduction

-Detection and restoration using Hidden Markov Model
+Detection and restoration using Hidden Markov Model.

+### Idea
-Idea: Extract pixel stream from consecutive frames.
+Extract pixel stream from consecutive frames.
 Analyze the pixel's "abnomality" by Hidden Markov Model.
 The Model is trained from a set of degraded frames and restored frames.
+### Environment
+Jupyter Notebook

 ![image](https://github.com/DDQXZcp/Archived-Film-Restoration-FYP-TANG-Zhiheng/blob/main/photo/HMM_1.png)

 ![image](https://github.com/DDQXZcp/Archived-Film-Restoration-FYP-TANG-Zhiheng/blob/main/photo/HMM_2.png)

 ## 2. CNN Method
+### Introduction
 Detection and restoration using Convolutional Neural Network
+### Idea

-Idea: Apply binary semantic segmentation to a single frame.
+Apply binary semantic segmentation to a single frame.
 Reduced network complexity so it can operate in run-time.
+### Environment
+PyCharm
 ![image](https://github.com/DDQXZcp/Archived-Film-Restoration-FYP-TANG-Zhiheng/blob/main/photo/CNN_1.png)

 ![image](https://github.com/DDQXZcp/Archived-Film-Restoration-FYP-TANG-Zhiheng/blob/main/photo/CNN_2.png)